thedpws/bc/submission/README.md

 * Statements: expressions (print value on the screen when executed), print expressions
 * Math library functions: s, c, l, e (no need for a and j)

-Arrays are also working.
-It has been included as a subdirectory.
+Arrays are working, and we'd prefer if you tested using .g4 at arrays/Calculator.g4.
+This is our master copy and the one in the superdirectory was stripped of its Array functionality.

 Arbitrary precision is NOT working properly and has been included in a separate directory.

 ## How to run
 Use the grun test rig to run the code. `antlr4 Calculator.g4; javac *.java; grun Calculator program`